Pathologists' Assistant (PathA) Schools

 Pathologists’ Assistant Certification & Licensure

-To be eligible for this exam, candidates must hold at least a bachelor’s degree from a regionally accredited university and complete a NAACLS accredited Pathologists’ Assistant program within the past five years.
+To be eligible for this exam, candidates must hold at least a bachelor’s degree from a regionally accredited university and have completed a NAACLS-accredited Pathologists’ Assistant program within the past five years.
 This exam costs $530, must be completed in two and a half hours, and consists of 100 multiple-choice questions.

 Licensing requirements for pathologists’ assistants vary by state.
 For licensing purposes, pathologists’ assistants often fall under the category of clinical laboratory personnel.
 Aspiring professionals in this field should contact their local state board to learn about licensing requirements and ensure they have the necessary qualifications.